Garage Door Sizes

 Measuring for a New Garage Door

 The following page provides general details and an introduction to measuring for a new garage door.
-If you are looking to measure for a specific door type then take a look at our tailored and detailed measuring guides for each door type:
+If you already know the specific door type you want, jump straight to our tailored, step-by-step measuring guides below:

 General Measuring Advice

-Measuring for a new or replacement garage door should be relatively easy, but with different door types sometimes requiring different measurements for ordering you need to understand how the doors are actually ordered.
-This guide page is designed to give you a general overview of how to measure for a new door.
-More specific information for each door type is given in the links provided above.
+Measuring for a new or replacement garage door should be relatively easy, but because different door types require different ordering measurements, you need to understand how the terminology works.
+This guide provides a general overview.
+Always check the specific guide for your chosen door type before ordering.

-The Width and Height of the structural brickwork opening (imagine there is nothing at all there and you are measuring the actual clear daylight opening of the aperture) You generally take the smallest measurements if you are fitting inbetween the aperture and then the largest measurements when installing behind the aperture.
+• The Structural Opening (Width and Height): Imagine there is absolutely nothing fitted yet.
+Measure the actual clear daylight opening of the bare brickwork aperture.
+Take the smallest measurements if fitting strictly in-between the aperture, and the largest measurements if installing behind the aperture.

-The internal Headroom (space above the supporting lintel inside - from bottom of lintel to lowest obstruction on ceiling)
+• The Headroom: The vertical space above the supporting lintel inside the garage (measured from the bottom of the lintel up to the lowest ceiling obstruction).

-The Reveals (the depth from front to back of the piers either side of the opening - If you have a garage built onto your house wall then one side probably doesn't have a pier)
+• The Reveals: The depth (front to back) of the brick piers either side of the opening.
+(If your garage is built against your house wall, one side probably won't have a pier).

 Up and Over Garage Doors